-God wants us to get some things settled in our heart.
-One of the most crucial is deciding whether we are all-in when it comes to our relationship with Him.
+God wants us to settle some things in our hearts.
+Especially whether we are all-in when it comes to our relationship with Him.
 Do we want to walk in the fullness of His love and His plans?
-Or, do we want to spend our lives chasing after the world’s empty pleasures?
+Or do we want to spend our lives chasing after the world’s empty pleasures?

 The enemy is very strategic with his plans to derail and distract us.
-He’s clever by making his temptations seem so harmless.
+He cleverly makes his temptations seem so harmless.

-The problem is that we miss the whole point of our existence, the very purpose for which we were created.
+The problem is that, by “living for the now,” we miss the whole point of our existence, the very purpose for which we were created.
 God made us for the relationship of His perfect love.
 But if we’re always chasing after other things, we’ll never experience the fullness of that love.
-There’s a big difference between a half-hearted approach to God and whole-hearted devotion.
+There’s a big difference between a halfhearted approach to God and wholehearted devotion.

 Hosea 10 opens with the initial appearance that all is well for the Israelites.
 They’re flourishing and in a season of plenty.
 (Hosea 10:1) Anyone looking at them from the outside would probably assume God is pleased with them and greatly blessing them.
 But Hosea lets the Israelites know God is anything but pleased with them, and their season of plenty and fruitfulness is about to be replaced with one of destruction and barrenness.

-Hosea 10:2 explains the reason, “Their heart is deceitful, and now they must bear their guilt.
-The LORD will demolish their altars and destroy their sacred stones.”
+Hosea 10:2 explains the reason: “Their heart is deceitful, and now they must bear their guilt.
+The LORD will demolish their altars and destroy their sacred stones” (NIV).

-The Hebrew word for “deceit” is חָלַק, ḥālaq (pronunced “Ha ‒ Lack”) and means “divided, smooth, or slippery.”
+The Hebrew word for “deceit” is חָלַק, ḥālaq (pronounced “Ha-Lack”) and means “divided, smooth or slippery.”

 Their hearts were deceived and divided.
-Instead of worshipping God with their whole heart, the Israelites turned to their pagan altars.
+Instead of worshipping God with their whole hearts, the Israelites turned to their pagan altars.
 (Hosea 10:1) Instead of trusting in the Lord, they put their faith in their rebellious and evil kings.
-(Hosea 10:3-4, 7)
+(Hosea 10:3-4; Hosea 10:7)

-They ignored God’s warnings to tear down their altars — failing to realize that divided affections will always be detrimental to their life of devotion.
+They ignored God’s warnings to tear down their altars -- failing to realize that divided affections will always be detrimental to a life of devotion.
 And as they chased after their idols, they wandered away from their covenant relationship with the Lord.

 I don’t want us to miss the original Hebrew meaning of the word “seek” in this verse.
-The word is דָּרַשׁ, dāraš (pronounced “Da ‒ Rash”) is translated as “turning to the Lord.”
+The word דָּרַשׁ, dāraš (pronounced “Da-Rash”) is translated as “turning to the Lord.”
 I love that!
 Can’t you just hear the Father’s voice calling out to His people?
 Calling out to us?

 Father God, please forgive me.
-You know how my heart can get so divided and stretched and pulled in a million directions.
+You know how my heart can get so divided and stretched and pulled in a million directions, especially in a hard season.
 Thank You for reminding me that You want every single piece of my heart.
 Please reveal anything I have been turning to instead of You.
 Teach me to rely on Your strength and power in the areas where I am weak.
-My deepest desire is to follow hard after You.
+My deepest desire is to fully follow after You.
 In Jesus’ Name, Amen.

 Psalm 86:11, “Teach me your way, LORD, that I may rely on your faithfulness; give me an undivided heart, that I may fear your name.”
 (NIV)